How to Invest in US Stocks via Mutual Funds?

 4 min read

-Indian investors are looking to invest in international markets for earning a higher return on their investments.
+Indian investors are looking to invest in international markets to earn a higher return on their investments.
 In fact, the S&P 500 index increased by over 200% in the past 10 years, while the S&P BSE Sensex nearly doubled during this period.

 Since mutual funds (MFs) investments (SIP or lumpsum) are made with a long-term perspective, the returns are even better than the equities.